What is Obesity?

 Studies have also revealed that obese people have a high risk of being injured at the workplace which results in increased health cost and reduced productivity of the organization.
 Mostly the occupational injuries take place in manufacturing & construction companies where the injuries to the knees, legs & back are common to obese people.

 How to Tackle Obesity through Workplace Wellness Programs

-Employees who are obese are found less engaged in their work and can be responsible of reducing your company’s productivity, increase health care costs, and can have expensive health complications in the coming time.
+Employees who are obese are found less engaged in their work and can be responsible for reducing your company’s productivity, increase health care costs, and can have expensive health complications in the coming time.
 Obesity in the workplace is a big challenge for employers who are interested in improving the health of their employees and increase the productivity of the organization.
 Here are some ways to be included in your workplace wellness program to target obesity among your employees

 Spread Awareness among your employees

 Start counselling and communication with your employees on a regular basis.
 Discuss with them about the health risks involved in obesity.
 Guide them in terms of exercise, nutrition to lose weight.

 Healthy Meals for Obese Employees: